twbs/bootstrap/docs/4.0/extend/approach.md

 As such, components should be built with a base class that houses common, not-to-be overridden property-value pairs.
 For example, `.btn` and `.btn-primary`.
 We use `.btn` for all the common styles like `display`, `padding`, and `border-width`.
 We then use modifiers like `.btn-primary` to add the color, background-color, border-color, etc.

 Modifier classes should only be used when there are multiple properties or values to be changed across multiple variants.
 Modifiers are not always necessary, so be sure you're actually saving lines of code and preventing unnecessary overrides when creating them.
+Good examples of modifiers are our theme color classes and size variants.

 ## z-index scales